- It's Software

 For central entities like a company, decisions are ultimiately approved by a leader.
 But how would a decision be made for a global network that has no leaders?

 Bitcoin uses consensus to form an agreement on the current status of the network.
 Incentives and game theory are also involved.
 Ultimately, consensus is achieved on the network through the economic majority.

 Let's say that a group of miners, exchanges and developers wanted to change the consensus code of Bitcoin to have a limit of 100 million bitcoin instead of 21 million.

 Developers would need to make the change and release the new bitcoin software.
 Fortunately, this is the easy part.
-The hard part is convincing all the users of Bitcoin to come to a consensus on adopting the new change and that's a whole other beast.
+The hard part is convincing all the users of Bitcoin to come to a consensus on adopting the new change and that's a whole other beast, because:

 Achieving consensus in Bitcoin is an organic and genius process but may also appear chaotic at times.
-The process can be full of debate, arguing, gridlock and constant explaining that can go on for months or even years.
+The process can be full of debate, arguing, gridlock and constant educating that can go on for months or even years.
 Consensus must be found between a very diverse set of users on the network where the path that is best for everyone should take precedence.
 Game theory and incentives are a very important part of the process too.
 But this is a feature, not a flaw.
 This is by design so that no bad actor(s) can waltz in and change Bitcoin's consensus code willy-nilly.
 It also greatly increases the probability that the most optimal path is adopted.

 If consensus cannot be achieved, no change is adopted and the network continues as normal.
-A minority or majority (whether for legitimate or ill-intentioned reasons) have the freedom to "fork off" and create their new version of Bitcoin.
+Whether for well-intentioned or ill-intentioned reasons, anyone has the freedom to "fork off" and create their new version of Bitcoin.
 Forking is a non-event now because it had occurred countless times now, mostly by those with the intent of scamming.
 Generally speaking, if the network comes to consensus, a high percentage of users download and install the updated Bitcoin software.

-Softfork: this software update is backwards compatible with all previous versions of the bitcoin software that are connected to the Bitcoin network.
-If users don't update to the new software, they can still use Bitcoin, they just won't directly benefit from the improvement(s) of whatever the new software offers.
+Softfork: this software update is backwards compatible with all previous versions of the bitcoin software that interact with the Bitcoin network.
+If users don't update to the new software, they can still use Bitcoin but they won't directly benefit from the improvement(s) of whatever the new software offers.
 However, to note, that dosen't mean you shouldn't upgrade or fall too far behind the latest version because security updates are being implemented in updated clients too.
 A softfork involves miner participation to push it through and it's used because it makes for a cleaner and less complex protocol upgrade method.
 Using this method for upgrading Bitcoin does in no way infer that miners control the upgrade process.
 It's a preferred method as long as participants are behaving.
 A softfork does not alter the existing consensus code.

 Hardfork: this software update isn't backwards compatible with previous versions of the bitcoin software.
 If a user doesn't update by a specific trigger time, they are using a different network than those who installed the altered Bitcoin software.
 A hardfork results in both the original and new network existing and users will have coins on both.
 A hardfork does alter the existing consensus code which is why the new hardfork software would be incompatible with the existing Bitcoin.

 - Trust Minimized